 Thanks to the generosity of our performers we came away with more percussion samples than we needed.
 Instead of deleting these samples we have included them as bonus content.
 These samples consist of a variety of instrumentation and are useful for special effects and augmenting your percussion sections.

-120 exclusive samples can be found in the directory:
+A compressed file named FX.rar of 120 exclusive samples can be found in the directory:

 Instruments Patch – Main Interface

 In addition to the hundreds of authentic loop recordings available within the main instrument, Sultan Drums is supplied with a secondary .nki instrument allowing you to play multi-sampled single hits.

 The instrument features identical volume, tuning, pan, EQ and IR options as the main Sultan Drums instrument and they are accessed in the same way.

 5 instrument slots are available to load a combination of 10 possible instruments.
 Click within a slot to choose it.
 Then click a percussion instrument graphic to assign that to the slot.

 The 5 instrument slots are grouped across the keyboard in octaves as shown below.
 Each octave contains the same samples mapped twice to trigger keys, firstly beginning at C and secondly beginning at F#.
 The trigger key arrangement is repeated for each instrument on different octaves.
 This enables fast playing with two fingers on different notes.
 BLUE keys are trigger keys and RED keys indicate the currently selected instrument.